-Graduation Requirements for Graduation Degrees
+Graduation Requirements for Graduate Degrees

 - 1. The student must complete an approved program of study meeting all requirements for the program, with any exceptions approved by the Dean of the appropriate college. - 2.
-The student must complete at least one third of the course work applicable to the degree with Faulkner University.
-Due to the limited hours accepted for transfer credit, all programs handily exceed this minimum. - 3.
+The student must complete at least one third of the course work applicable to the degree with Faulkner University. - 3.
 GPA requirements are found in the specific section of each program.